dropbox/zxcvbn/README.md

 That's it!
 To make sure it loaded properly, open index.html in a browser and type `zxcvbn('Tr0ub4dour&3')` into the console.

-To pull in updates and bugfixes:
+To pull in updates and bug fixes:

 ``` shell
 bower update zxcvbn